dssg/policy_diffusion/README.md

 # How to use it?

 * The text_alignmnet.py file gives our implemtnation of the smith-waterman algorithm.
+Feel free to use it!

 # Important Files